eudoxia0/eudoxia0.github.io/article/_posts/2026-05-08-notes-on-the-hantavirus-outbreak.md

 "while ill, [traveled] on two commercial domestic flights".
 And neither export led to a general outbreak.

+Thirdly, in a small outbreak like the Chubut one, the $R_0$ can vary wildly from social factors unconnected to the virus, e.g. if the birthday party had not happened.
+You need a large $n$ to get the $R_0$ as a property of the virus itself.
+It's possible the Chubut outbreak just had anomalously high transmission.

 What does this add up to?
 I don't know.
 On the balance of evidence, I think this outbreak is more likely than not to fizzle out.
 In the interest of accountability, and putting my beliefs on record (which is the only objective